-Demolition work of an old 1960s block in Barking, east London, is now underway to make way for over 90 quality affordable homes for local people.
+Demolition of an old 1960s block in Barking, east London, is now underway to make way for over 90 quality affordable homes for local people.

 And to see how the works are coming along was Leader of Barking and Dagenham Council, Cllr Darren Rodwell and Be First’s Tom Mather.